John Geoghan

-The investigation and prosecution of Geoghan were one of the numerous cases of priests accused of child sexual abuse in a scandal that rocked the archdiocese in the 1990s and 2000s.
-It led to the resignation of Boston's archbishop, Cardinal Bernard Francis Law, on December 13, 2002.
-Law lost the support of fellow clergy and the laity after it was shown that his response to allegations against dozens of priests consisted of assigning them to different parishes, thus allowing sexual abuse of additional children to take place.
+The investigation and prosecution of Geoghan comprised one of the numerous cases of priests accused of child sexual abuse in a scandal that rocked the archdiocese in the 1990s and 2000s and led to the resignation of Boston's archbishop Cardinal Bernard Francis Law, on December 13, 2002.
+Law lost the support of fellow clergy and the laity after it was shown that his response to allegations against dozens of priests consisted of assigning them to different parishes, thus allowing the sexual abuse of additional children to take place.

-Geoghan was convicted of sexual abuse, laicized, and sentenced in 2002 to nine to ten years in Souza-Baranowski Correctional Center, a maximum security prison.
+Geoghan was convicted of sexual abuse, laicized and sentenced in 2002 to nine to ten years in Souza-Baranowski Correctional Center, a maximum security prison.
 Less than a year later, he was murdered there by Joseph Druce, an inmate serving a life sentence.
 The Boston Globe's coverage of Geoghan's abuse opened the door for public knowledge of the sexual abuse scandal in the Catholic archdiocese of Boston and Catholic churches nationwide in general.
 This coverage is a key plot element of Tom McCarthy's film Spotlight (2015).

+Early life

+John Joseph Geoghan was born in Boston on June 4, 1935, to an Irish Catholic family.
+He lost his father when he was five years old and was subsequently raised by his maternal uncle, Mark Keohane, who was a Catholic priest within the archdiocese of Boston.
+Geoghan attended local parochial schools.
+Intending to become a priest after his father's death, he attended Cardinal O'Connell Seminary.
+An assessment in 1954 noted he had a "very pronounced immaturity".
+He graduated in 1962 and was ordained.